 2. “I Am Available To Answer Their Questions”

-Students should never feel afraidOpens in a new tab. to ask their teachers questions, especially elementary school students who are still getting used to being students in the first place.
+Students should never feel afraid to ask their teachers questions, especially elementary school students who are still getting used to being students in the first place.
 The best elementary school teachers make themselves available to their students in case they need extra help or have questions they’re too afraid or shy to ask in front of their classmates.

 Of course, teachers need their own time too.
 However, simply letting students know you’ll be available for five minutes before and after class (or five minutes during recess) in case they have questions or need help is a great way to show your support and help them along their educational journey.